Posted in Social Media Marketing. 4 min read

 Social Media networks are used very differently by different audiences.
 Here's a look at some general information on the top six social channels:

 Facebook is the largest social network and is used on mobile browsers, desktops, at work and at home.
+Having a strong Facebook marketing strategy is key to effectively marketing your business and growing your reach on this platform.

 You'll need to understand your audience and how they use the platform in order to target them on Facebook.
 Facebook's user engagement is highest from Thursday through Sunday.